Management

 Te Runanganui o Ngāti Porou Trustee Limited

-As Te Tairāwhiti transitions from emergency response into recovery, Te Rūnanganui o Ngāti Porou (TRONPnui) has established a dedicated Response and Recovery Team to coordinate iwi activity and ensure whānau, hapū and marae continue to receive the right support at the right time.
+As Te Tairāwhiti transitions from emergency response into recovery, Te Rūnanganui o Ngāti Porou (TRONPnui) has established a dedicated Recovery Team to coordinate iwi activity and ensure whānau, hapū and marae continue to receive the right support at the right time.

 During the declared state of emergency, central and local government agencies were heavily deployed across affected communities.
 As that immediate response phase scales back, the focus now shifts to structured recovery — restoring wellbeing, strengthening local capability, and planning for long-term resilience.